fbpx

 Flying to Oahu on a Budget

 Depending on where you are flying from, flights to Honolulu can be really expensive.
-Southwest Airlines will be starting routes to Hawaii soon, so this may lower flight costs.
+However, Southwest Airlines will soon be starting routes to Hawaii, which may lower flight costs.

 But in the meantime, here are my top tips for flying to Oahu on a budget: